What type of services does the clinic at ACTCM offer?

 Can you refer me to a licensed acupuncturist in my area?

-In addition to the qualified student interns and Faculty Practice licensed acupuncturists found in ACTCM's clinic, you may also search our database* of alumni for a practitioner in your area.
+In addition to the qualified student interns and Faculty Practice licensed acupuncturists found in ACTCM's clinic, you may also search ACTCM's practitioner directory of alumni for a practitioner in your area.